Excalibur-SLE/AdaptOctree/README.md

 [2] Tu, T., O'Hallaron, D. R., & Ghattas, O. (2005, November).
 Scalable parallel octree meshing for terascale applications.
 In SC'05: Proceedings of the 2005 ACM/IEEE conference on Supercomputing (pp. 4-4).
 IEEE.

 [3] [The ExaFMM Project](https://github.com/exafmm)

+[4] Lashuk, I., Chandramowlishwaran, A., Langston, H., Nguyen, T. A., Sampath, R., Shringarpure, A., & Biros, G. (2009, November).
+A massively parallel adaptive fast-multipole method on heterogeneous architectures.
+In Proceedings of the Conference on High Performance Computing Networking, Storage and Analysis (pp. 1-12).
+IEEE.